-Under the Investment Advisory Agreement effective from 21 December 2017, the Company has agreed to pay or procure to be paid to the advisor, for its services as advisor, a fee of 0.65% (2021: 0.65%) per annum of the Company's funds (as reduced by any redemptions of Ordinary Shares prior to the Redemption Date, which attract a redemption fee of 0.5% of the value of the redemption).
-In addition the advisor is entitled to receive interest earned by the Company on the unpaid element of the fees.
+Under the Investment Advisory Agreement, with effect from 28 November 2018, the Company has agreed to pay or procure to be paid to the Advisor, for its services as advisor, a fee of 0.65% (2021: 0.65%) per annum of the Company's funds (as reduced by any redemptions of shares prior to the Redemption Date, for which the Investment Advisor may receive a settlement and registration fee of up to 0.75% of the value of the redemption).
+In addition the Advisor is entitled to receive interest earned by the Company on the unpaid element of the fees.
 See notes 9, 11, 12 and 17 for details of investment advisory fees and interest paid in the year and balances outstanding at the year end.